Making Logic Learnable With Neural Networks: Background

+A \emph{look-up table (LUT)} is a table that saves previously calculated results or information in form of array-like entries that are easily accessible.
+In Boolean logic, an $N$-bit LUT can encode a Boolean function with $N$ inputs by storing the corresponding truth table.
+Thus, in the case of $N$ bits it has $2^N$ rows, one row for each possible bit-pattern.
+In digital logic, a LUT is implemented with a \emph{multiplexer (MUX)}, which has select lines.
+Those are driven by the inputs to the Boolean function to access the value of the corresponding output that is stored in the array.
+Unlike multiplexers, other arithmetic circuit pieces exist to fulfill the task of adding two Boolean numbers, multiplying them or comparing them against each other.
+The components to realize such calculations are called \emph{adder}, \emph{multiplier}, and \emph{comparator} respectively.
 A method which we use in this paper, to which it can be referred as \emph{LogicNet}, is formed by a combination of look-up tables \cite{learningandmem}.
-Those LUTS are arranged in successive layers, similary to how it is done in neural networks.
+Those LUTS are arranged in successive layers, similar to how it is done in neural networks.
 But a key difference is that the training process does not involve a backpropagation and instead rather is a memorization process.
 Each LUT in a layer receives inputs from only a few LUTs in the previous layer, for which the connections are chosen at random.
 The number of outcome columns of a single LUT depends on the number of different outputs that can be observed for the input patterns.
 Each entry in a row in the outcome columns counts how many times the pattern is associated with the outcome in the given data set.
 Hence, LogicNet is a network of concatenated look-up tables with multiple layers and serves the memorization of the information given by the data, but also includes noise.

-Unlike multiplexers, other arithmetic circuit pieces exist to fulfill the task of adding two Boolean numbers, multiplying them or comparing them against each other.
-The components to realize such calculations are called \emph{adder}, \emph{multiplier}, and \emph{comparator} respectively.
-It is common practice in industry and academia to describe logic circuits high-level with so-called \emph{hardware description languages}, which basically are programming languages to define input and output declarations, operations and timing.
-Additionally, they allow the circuits to be simulated on a set of Boolean input vectors.

 Decision trees are a popular method in machine learning, due to their interpretability \cite{hara2016making}.
 They are particularly suitable for classification tasks where the feature space can be separated into distinct bins which can be shown as a tree-structure.
 When using multiple trees in an ensemble and letting them vote on the classification, this substantially improves the accuracy, which leads to a method known as \emph{random forests}.
 The growing of a random forest is usually based on random vectors that govern the growth of each tree in an ensemble \cite{randomforest_literature}.